cldf/cldfviz/docs/map.md

   For details about how to specify colormaps, see [colormaps.md](colormaps.md).

 - `--markersize`
-  The size of the map markers is controled via the `--markersize` option.
+  The size of the map markers is controlled via the `--markersize` option.
 You might need to experiment a bit to figure out a perfect size, since "size in pixels" may translate to quite different optics depending on screen size, `--dpi` settings, projections, etc.